Graduate Course Catalog

 ACCN 7100 Ethics in Accounting and Finance (3) -This course focuses on the practice of accounting and finance and what common sense morality (informed by philosophy, professional expectations, and peer conversation) says is ethical.
 Current ethical questions and controversies in the fields of accounting and finance are explored.
 Through class exercises, group discussions, presentations, lectures, and readings, students cultivate their own moral sense and improve their capacity for ethical decisions and conduct.

-ACCN 7120 Advanced Financial Accounting (3) - Prerequisite: ACCN 2010 or equivalent.
-Advanced and problem areas in financial accounting and reporting are examined.
+ACCN 7120 Advanced Financial Accounting (3) - Advanced and problem areas in financial accounting and reporting are examined.
 Topics include the equity method of reporting investments, accounting for mergers and acquisitions, consolidated financial statements, accounting for partnerships, foreign currency transactions, and accounting for governmental and other not-for-profit organizations.

-ACCN 7130 Financial Statement Analysis (3) -Prerequisite: ACCN 2010 or equivalent.
-This course provides an overview of the use of financial accounting information for evaluating past performance and predicting future performance of a company or division.
+ACCN 7130 Financial Statement Analysis (3) - This course provides an overview of the use of financial accounting information for evaluating past performance and predicting future performance of a company or division.
 Managerial incentives affecting various accounting and reporting policy choices are considered, as well as the related regulatory and ethical issues.
 While a significant part of the course centers on estimating the value of publicly-traded common stocks, the techniques covered in the course can be used in many other settings, such as credit analysis, management consulting, and auditing.

-ACCN 7150 Accounting Information Systems (3) - Prerequisite: ACCN 2010 or equivalent.
-Concepts of accounting and computer systems are integrated to develop an understanding of accounting information systems.
+ACCN 7150 Accounting Information Systems (3) - Concepts of accounting and computer systems are integrated to develop an understanding of accounting information systems.
 Through extensive use of computer systems, this course emphasizes the development, use, and maintenance of such systems.

-ACCN 7170 Advanced Auditing (3) - Prerequisite: ACCN 7110 or equivalent.
-Conceptual foundations to diverse means by which assurers improve the quality of information used by third parties for contracting purposes are explored.
+ACCN 7170 Advanced Auditing (3) - Conceptual foundations to diverse means by which assurers improve the quality of information used by third parties for contracting purposes are explored.
 Emphasis is placed on credibility- and relevance-enhancement properties of assurers' services.
 Topics include the economics of assurance and attestation and concepts including independence, risk, evidence, and control.

-ACCN 7200 Accounting Research (3) -Prerequisites: ACCN 2010 and ACCN 3010, or equivalent.
-This course teaches academic research skills in the accounting arena.
+ACCN 7200 Accounting Research (3) - This course teaches academic research skills in the accounting arena.
 It applies economics, finance theory, and quantitative methods to study the use of accounting information.
 Major topics include the evolution of accounting and finance, fundamental analysis, and practical applications of accounting analysis.

-ACCN 7270 Accounting for Business and Financial Risk (3) - Prerequisite: ACCN 4110 or equivalent.
-This course explores concepts of risk and uncertainty applied to the financial management of organizations in achieving business objectives and strategies.
-Emphasis is placed on the role of accounting measurement and reporting in the management of such risks.
+ACCN 7270 Advanced Risk Analytics (3) - This course explores concepts of risk and uncertainty applied to the financial management of organizations in achieving business objectives and strategies.
+Emphasis is placed on the role of data-driven accounting measurement and reporting in the management of such risks.

-ACCN 7420 Government and Not-for-Profit Accounting (3) -Prerequisite: ACCN 2010 or equivalent.
-This course covers generally accepted accounting principles (GAAP) that govern the reporting of assets, liabilities, revenues, transfers, expenditures, gains, losses, and net assets of governmental and not-for-profit entities.
+ACCN 7420 Government and Not-for-Profit Accounting (3) - This course covers generally accepted accounting principles (GAAP) that govern the reporting of assets, liabilities, revenues, transfers, expenditures, gains, losses, and net assets of governmental and not-for-profit entities.
 Discussion of the theoretical underpinnings of GAAP, as well as the “disconnects” still present in governmental GAAP vs. “for profit” GAAP, will be included in this course.

-ACCN 7550 Public Accounting Internship - Prerequisites: ACCN 7110 and TAXN 7100 or equivalent.
-The busy season internship is a full-time, paid internship with a major accounting firm in the spring semester.
+ACCN 7550 Public Accounting Internship - The busy season internship is a full-time, paid internship with a major accounting firm in the spring semester.
 Typically, the internship takes place in the city and state in which the student plans to live and work.
 Students earn three graduate-level credit hours for the internship, which runs from approximately January 1 through April 15.
 Because this internship is full-time, students may not take coursework concurrent to the internship.
-Following completion of the internship, students return to campus for nine credit hours of intensive graduate-level accounting coursework until the end of May.
+Following completion of the internship, students return to campus for nine credit hours of intensive coursework until the end of May.
 The busy season internship provides students with a realistic introduction to the accounting profession.
 Since seniority in most CPA firms is primarily measured by the number of busy seasons worked, graduates who pursue the internship will have a professional advantage over students who graduated the previous May.
 Students should seek approval for ACCN 7550 from their MACCT faculty advisor.

 ACCN 7560 Professional Accounting Internship - The corporate accounting internship lasts for at least 10 weeks and includes, but is not limited to, accounting-related functions in industry, banking, hospitals, government, not-for-profit, universities, CPA firms, or service organizations.
 The corporate internship can be part-time and may sometimes be a paid internship.
 The internship carries responsibilities above entry-level and involves the same difficulty of work and training that any new full-time hire experiences when entering a firm.
 The student and the firm agree on the schedule of hours, financial arrangements, and field supervision.
 Students should seek approval for ACCN 7560 from their MACCT faculty advisor.